 Location.
 44° 8.998′ N, 87° 33.403′ W. Marker is in Two Rivers, Wisconsin, in Manitowoc County.
-Marker is at the intersection of Zlatnik Drive and Pierce Street, on the right when traveling east on Zlatnik Drive.
-Touch for map.
-Marker is located in Neshotah Park.
+Marker is at the intersection of Zlatnik Drive and Pierce Street, on the right when traveling Touch for map.
 Marker is in this post office area: Two Rivers WI 54241, United States of America.
+Touch for directions.

 Also see . . .

 1. The Christmas Tree Ship: Captain Herman E. Schuenemann and the Schooner Rouse Simmons.
 Prologue Magazine, Winter 2006, Vol. 38, No. 4.
 National Archives (Submitted on June 6, 2012, by Paul Fehrenbach of Germantown, Wisconsin.)